Monday, 26 June 2023

 Denmark.
 The scent of fish and drying

-I was glad to leave the harbor behind
+I was glad to leave the harbour behind.

 Through the craggy inlets of Donegal.